-Verify alarms and ensure that there are no new or unexpected alarms on the shelf.
+Verify alarms and ensure there are no new or unexpected alarms on the shelf.

-Note: The Disk space alert for location alarm might take a little longer to idle for both RP0 and RP1 but you can verify that the disk is operational with the SH media command.
+Note: The Disk space alert for location alarm might take a little longer to idle for both RP0 and RP1 but you can verify the disk is operational with the sh media command.

 Verify that both solid-state disk drives are slotted correctly and reachable as shown in the image.

 If BITS timing was equipped and section 1.5 was completed, run the commands again after you re-attach the BITS timing to ECU2 and compare with previous results as shown in the image.